abdelkimo/or-tools/doc_sources/README.txt

 Have a nice day!

-You can reach us at ortools dot doc at gmail dot com
+You can reach us at ortools dot doc at gmail dot com.